Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 But what if you shell out up to $1000 for a permanent retainer and you need to have it removed?

-Permanent retainer removal costs are anywhere from $150-$500 (this includes the cost of repair and replacement if the permanent retainer broke on one side).
+Permanent retainer removal costs are anywhere from $150-$500 (this includes the cost of repair and replacement if the permanent retainer breaks on one side).

-The price for a permanent retainer is a bit high, but considering that it will ultimately be less than removable retainers, which are more easily lost and damaged, permanent retainer prices are very reasonable considering their lifespan is upwards of 20 years!
+The price for a permanent retainer is a bit high, but it will ultimately be less than removable retainers, which are more easily lost and damaged.
+Permanent retainer prices are very reasonable considering their lifespan is upwards of 20 years!

 How to remove a permanent retainer?

-While a bonded retainer may last 20 years, sometimes the metal retainer attached to the back of your lower teeth or upper teeth is just too annoying and you will want to remove your fixed retainer.
+While a bonded retainer may last 20 years, sometimes the metal retainer attached to the back of your lower teeth or upper teeth is just too annoying, and you will want to remove your fixed retainer.
+You should never try to remove your permanent retainer yourself, but visit your orthodontist to get it removed correctly.

 permanent retainer cost